JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Etymology_of_Coined_Terminology.md

 ### Tabamantia

-[UB 49:5.12](/en/The_Urantia_Book/49#p5_12) A tabulator (Tab) of the first order (a), who comprehensively evaluates future potentials (mant) of a rebellion seared (T) world (ia).
+<a id="a672_0"></a>[UB 49:5.12](/en/The_Urantia_Book/49#p5_12) A tabulator (Tab) of the first order (a), who comprehensively evaluates future potentials (mant) of a rebellion seared (T) world (ia).

-[UB 73:0.3](/en/The_Urantia_Book/73#p0_3)  Tabamantia, sovereign supervisor of the series of decimal or experimental worlds, came to inspect the planet and, after his survey of racial progress, duly recommended that Urantia be granted Material Sons.
+<a id="a674_0"></a>[UB 73:0.3](/en/The_Urantia_Book/73#p0_3)  Tabamantia, sovereign supervisor of the series of decimal or experimental worlds, came to inspect the planet and, after his survey of racial progress, duly recommended that Urantia be granted Material Sons.
 In a little less than one hundred years from the time of this inspection, Adam and Eve, a Material Son and Daughter of the local system, arrived and began the difficult task of attempting to untangle the confused affairs of a planet retarded by rebellion and resting under the ban of spiritual isolation.

 _tab (noun):_ “account, bill, check,” 1888, American English colloquial, probably a shortened form of tabulation or of tablet in the sense “a sheet for writing on.”
 Figurative phrase keep a tab on is recorded from 1890.